 Within this attractive Victorian building, this beautiful one bedroom, garden flat would make the perfect first time purchase, or buy to let investment.
 The property briefly comprises of a private front entrance with hallway leading to the large, front facing double bedroom, complete with built...

-Jorgensen Turner estate agents are proud to offer this well presented and spacious one double bedroom flat situated in this smart art deco building.
-The property comprises; a separate modern kitchen, a clean white suite bathroom, bright reception room and good sized double bedroom.
-Located a...
+Jorgensen Turner estate agents are proud to offer this well presented and spacious one double bedroom flat situated in a smart art deco building.
+The property comprises; a modern kitchen, a clean white suite bathroom, bright reception room and good sized double bedroom.
+Located a short stone's...